loganzo/HOG-train-with-logistic-regression-on-dog-and-cat-data/README.md

 ACCURACY = 0.69

-Run again when uploading new photos
+Click the URL link again to upload a new photo